TFG Webmaster

 playing video games ever since I could walk.

-I began confidently using a computer in 1986 (confirmed by my parents), when I was 3 years old.
+I began using a computer in 1986 (confirmed by my parents) when I was 3 years old.

-versions of International Karate and Yie Ar Kung Fu (and
+versions of International Karate, Yie Ar Kung Fu,

-eventually train in martial arts for 25+ years and even start teaching.
+eventually train in martial arts for 30 years of my life (teaching for 20+) and

 Me (8 years old) with Mom, playin' Street Fighter